Mohamed Taieb Ahmed

-Mohamed Taieb "El Nene" Ahmed (born in 1975 in Ceuta, Spain) is a Spanish-Moroccan drug lord responsible for trafficking hashish across the Strait of Gibraltar and into Spain.
+Mohamed Taieb "El Nene" Ahmed (born 1975 in Ceuta, Spain) is a Spanish-Moroccan drug lord responsible for trafficking hashish across the Strait of Gibraltar and into Spain.

 Biography

 Ahmed was born in Ceuta and grew up in Málaga, Andalusia.
 He began trafficking drugs as a teenager, quickly coming through the ranks to become one of the main drug bosses in Ceuta.
 At his peak, Ahmed transported over 50 tonnes of hashish a year and allegedly made over €30 million a month.
 He was arrested over a dozen times, and hopped from Morocco to Spain in order to avoid capture.
 At one point, authorities believed that approximately one in 10 joints smoked by Spaniards contain hashish trafficked by Ahmed and his organisation.

 Ahmed held two nationalities despite the fact that there is no dual nationality treaty between Spain and Morocco.
 The Civil Registry of Ceuta, in an unprecedented move, opened a file against him to withdraw his Spanish nationality in 2003, a file that was finalized in 2008, five years later, when he had just returned from Morocco after escaping from prison.
 Grandson of a sergeant who fought with Franco, his mother adopted the Spanish nationality when she was a child, reason why numerous judicial sources understand that El Nene is Spanish by origin and cannot be deprived of his nationality, just as his brother Larby is Spanish.
 His case reached the Criminal Chamber of the National Court, after the appeals made by Ricardo Ossorio, his long-time lawyer.